Hair Color: Pros and Cons, or "Why I Stopped Coloring My Hair"

-POSTSCRIPT: The updated photo at the beginning of this hub shows my "natural frosting" as well as my DIY haircut.
+POSTSCRIPT: The updated photo beneath the title shows my "natural frosting" as well as my DIY haircut.
 What do you think?
-I've learned to like the natural me.
+I've become comfortable with the natural me.
 The best part?
 My new "do" doesn't cost me a cent!

 Thanks for reading and supporting this HubPages writer!

 I hope you will leave comments, and it's even okay to laugh at my vintage photos.
-(I did when assembling them.)
+(I did in the process of assembling them.)
 Your feedback is valuable to me.

 NOTE: I am the author of this article, and it is owned by me in entirety.
 It is not available for use by reproduction in any form without my express written permission.
 If you see all or any part of this article as written and/or my original photographs on another site, please notify me where it can be found.
 Theft of a writer's work is plagiarism, and stealing another's words is no less wrong than any other theft.